Precious-Metals-Manager/precious-metals-manager-landing-page/_posts/2023-12-15-navigating-capital-gains-taxes-on-precious-metals.md

 title: Navigating Capital Gains Taxes on Precious Metals
 author: Sergio Martin Rubio
 layout: post
-description: Discover how capital gains taxes impact precious metals like gold, silver, and platinum.
-Learn about taxation criteria, including short-term vs. long-term gains, deductions for losses, and the classification of metals as collectibles.
-Explore strategies to minimize taxes and explore Precious Metals app to help you filling your capital gain taxes.
+description: Find out how capital gains taxes affect metals like gold, silver, and platinum.
+Learn about things like short-term vs. long-term gains, how losses are deducted, and how metals are classified as collectibles.
+See strategies to pay fewer taxes and check out the Precious Metals app to help you with your taxes.
 image: https://lh3.googleusercontent.com/pw/ABLVV85Sng0s0N5HaC399nwbwlG6SImxMRLyr5DZQWaImXnxAxi2IEwqt-W4f6I9G62le8hCAaWN5soiYUxss8HCw94b98-4O3uoXd-yp1zGhdT0uXEd4utL3weHWqHsp_P_3nsoKzZOPhGepR_hcfBi-j2y=w1920-h1280-s-no?authuser=0
 ---

-Certain government bodies, such as the IRS, classify physical gold, silver, or platinum in any form as assets for capital taxation purposes, making them subject to capital gains tax.
+The IRS and other government bodies consider physical gold, silver, or platinum as assets for capital gains tax purposes, meaning they're taxed when you sell them for a profit.

 In most countries, the capital gain tax is only owed after the sale is made.
 The capital gain or loss is calculated by subtracting the sale price from the acquisition cost.
 When it comes to gifts or inheritances, the calculation of capital gain is based on the market value.

 Capital gains are typically taxed at a lower rate than earned income.
 However, in countries like the US, if you [sell precious metals in less than 12 months, the IRS considers this a short-term capital gain](https://www.irs.gov/taxtopics/tc409){:target="_blank"} and taxes it as ordinary income.
 This might result in paying higher taxes.
 For example, if you have a job that pays you $70,000 and you sell gold at a net gain of $10,000 within 12 months of its purchase, your total taxable income will be $80,000 for the year.

-Smart tax planning is crucial.
-Deducting precious metals losses from your taxes is also possible in some countries, allowing you to offset gains from other investments, such as stocks, with losses incurred from selling gold or silver.
+Smart tax planning is important.
+In some countries, you can deduct losses from selling precious metals from your taxes.
+This lets you balance gains from other investments, like stocks, with losses from selling gold or silver.

 ## Collectibles